tk5ep/TTGO-modules-RX-test/README.md

 Injecting a signal with a known value, you can check this.

-This software puts the module in receive mode and displays the RSSI value of the input signal.
+This software puts the module in receive mode and displays the RSSI value in dBm of the input signal.

 # How ?
 - Connect a signal generator at the antenna connector
 - Load the software on Visual Studio Code with PlatformIO compiler.
 - Change to settings to fit to your board.
 - Reboot the module that will display the RSSI value of the received signal.
+  The noise floor (without any antenna or signal) is around -118dBm

 # Settings
     #define Lilygo_Tbeam               // LilyGo T-beam board.
 Comment out for this board